Mathics3/mathics-development-guide/docs/project-administration/releasing.rst

 1. mathics_scanner; no Mathics3 dependencies.
 2. mathics-pygments; depends on mathics_scanner.
-3. mathics-core; depends on mathics_scanner; For the docs the Mathics3 modules need to be available.
+3. Mathics3-Kernel; depends on mathics_scanner; For the docs the Mathics3 modules need to be available.
 4. Mathics-Django; depends on mathics-core.
 5. mathicsscript; depends on mathics-core.
 6. pymathics-graph; depends on mathics-core.